 There are marae at Ōrongomai (Upper Hutt) and Waiwhetū (Lower Hutt).
 The meeting house at Waiwhetū, known as Arohanui Ki Te Tangata (‘goodwill to all people’), was opened in 1960 on Te Āti Awa tribal land.
 It was the fulfilment of the leader Īhaia Puketapu’s vision that a meeting house be built there to symbolise reconciliation between the races.
 The building held ornate carvings from the meeting house at the 1940 Centennial Exhibition at Rongotai.

 By the end of the 19th century there were no traditional marae left in Wellington city.
 A group called Ngāti Pōneke (Pōneke is a transliteration of ‘Port Nicholson’, the early name for Wellington) was the first to build a centre that was akin to a marae.
 This multi-tribal group was formed in 1929 to provide for the welfare of local Māori.
 In 1937 the Ngati Poneke Young Maori Club was formed to promote Māori culture in the city.
 It acquired a hall in Thorndon, where it held dances and taught tikanga (Māori cultural traditions).
-In the early 1970s an official replacement for the hall was planned.
+In the early 1970s a replacement for the hall was planned.
 Called Pipitea marae, it was built in Thorndon in the 1980s, below the site of the original Pipitea marae.

 New Zealand’s first university marae was Te Herenga Waka, opened at Victoria University of Wellington in 1986.